Dqb88/Dqb88/README.md

 <h1 align="center">Hi 👋, I'm David Quintero</h1>
 <h3 align="center">Software & Cybersecurity developer</h3>

 - 🔭 Currently working on [ASG , a Comerzzia group member](https://www.asg-si.com/) as **Programming Analyst and Cybersecurity Specialist**, developing different projects (mainly ERP's) and performing security tasks.
+One of my projects involves the development and implementation of a SIEM (Security Information and Event Management) system from scratch in a corporate environment.
+In the corresponding repository, you can view this project."

 - 🌱 Learning **Cibersecurity** and studying a **degree in Software Engineering**